bicarbon8/automated-functional-testing/packages/aft-ui-browsers/README.md

  * represents the content of the login page including the
- * username and password fields and the login button */ export class HerokuContentFacet extends SeleniumFacet {
+ * username and password fields and the login button */ export class HerokuContentFacet extends BrowserFacet {
     readonly locator: Locator = By.id("content");
     /**
      * function will get the Facet's root element using